numspot/terraform-provider-numspot/docs/data-sources/vms.md

 - `placement` (Attributes) Information about the placement of the VM. (see [below for nested schema](#nestedatt--items--placement))
 - `private_dns_name` (String) The name of the private DNS.
 - `private_ip` (String) The primary private IP of the VM.
-- `product_codes` (List of String) The product codes associated with the OMI used to create the VM.
+- `product_codes` (List of String) The product codes associated with the Image used to create the VM.
 - `public_dns_name` (String) The name of the public DNS.
 - `public_ip` (String) The public IP of the VM.
 - `reservation_id` (String) The reservation ID of the VM.